wp-plugins/subscribe2/ReadMe.txt

 * Change plugin folder name to suppress update prompts for the HTML version
 * Rename js files consistently with core ticket 21633
 * Add width parameter to comment form text to fix issues with some themes - proposed by mharpen
+* Added option to include Sticky Posts at the top of all Digest Notifications - proposed by pkhatmedia
 * Fixed some Markdown errors in the ReadMe

 = Version 8.4 by Matthew Robinson =